-Pepper Flow stores all past versions of a document, including all the annotations added to that document version.
-A document’s versions can be seen when you click History in the bottom toolbar of the Viewer.
+Pepper Flow stores all versions of a document, including annotations associated with each version.
+View document versions by clicking "History" in the bottom toolbar of the Viewer.

 Major versions are identified by whole numbers, such as 1.0, 2.0, 3.0.

 A major version number advances when you start a new approval job on a document.
 For example, version 1.1 of a document is approved.
 Two weeks later, you start a new approval job on the document.
 That draft document is version 2.0.

 Note: Canceling a job and starting a revision will increment the document's major version.